sdv-dev/DeepEcho/benchmark/README.md

   available metrics are used.
 - `distributed`: Whether to use `dask` for distributed computing.
 Defaults to `False`.
 - `output_path`: Optionally store the results in a CSV in the given path.

+## Kubernetes

+Running the complete DeepEcho Benchmarking suite can take a long time when executing against all our datasts.
+For this reason, it comes prepared to be executed distributedly over a dask cluster created using Kubernetes.
+Check our [documentation](KUBERNETES.md) on how to run on a kubernetes cluster.